Levi-Huynh/Sprint-Challenge--Hash-BC/interview.md

 3. Recieve the memory address of the reserved block -`recieve an address to the start of the 16-bytes of reserved memory`
 4. Write your values into the array

+ #  (indexOfbucket) * (bucket/value) + startMemAddress(5000) = 5012

+ Python dicts have extra helper methods

+object/
+hash map/
+dict

+made up of:

+{ array: [], HashFunction: f()}  //dynamically sized arr, //several flavors of f()}

+how are arrays stored in memory:

+5000 5004 5008 5012  5016

+1     2    3   4      5

+RAM/memory, store in memory cells (5000, 5004)
+# Creating new Array
+1) program asks computer for memory (not allowed to write to mem directly)
+2) mem. the OS gives you is all next to each other (for arrays, contiguous, sequential.)
+    #if want 4th bucket, get index of that bucket, bucket size 4, index 3,
+        # 3 (indexOfbucket) * 4 (bucket/value) + startMemAddress(5000) = 5012 __memory-address__
+        or memory_address + numberOfBits
+        #also depends on how many bytes/what is being stored in each memory ram cell, if its 1:1 for the value & cell
+        #8 bits is a byte
+        #half a byte is a nibble
+3) gives you a completely new memory address, with sometimes double space you requested #the extra space given will double by lang
+#question first time your request /create array are you given the _exact_ amount of mem cells.
+Only given extra memory cells after the first request?
+4) copy each element over one at a time (resizing) => O(n)

+# Inserting to array
+1) if array already exists, but memory cells not all filled
+2) want to insert in between 2 values/buckets
+3) pick up all the elments to right of where you want to insert, & move it over 1 (as long as their memory cells available at ends to the right) #do this by copying each element, set it to right & overwrite whats there
+4) inserting into middle array: RT: O(n), have to move each array to the right, over one
+#remember this hopscotch, move each over 1 to right of ops, wil help

+# Dyanmic Array: resizes when needs to
+see dynamicArraypt4.py

+# We need _deterministic_ hash functions:
+    need HF f() thats deterministic, if given smame string, / key, always get the same back the same index

+# review

+# searching array O(n)
+# accessing array O(c)
+# creating/ storing key value pair O(c)
+# reading from hash table O(c)
+    -b/c don't have to traverse, just plug key into hash, get index, access array w/ index givne from hash function is O(c)

 Advantages:
 -Space and time efficient